romsar/gonertia/README.md

 ## Credits

-This package is based on [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) and uses some parts of [petaki/inertia-go](https://github.com/petaki/inertia-go).
+This package is based on [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) and uses some ideas of [petaki/inertia-go](https://github.com/petaki/inertia-go).

 ## License